UK-Export-Finance/mdm-api/README.md

 ### Snapshot

-If you have made any changes to a request or response DTO, then please update the snapshot.
+If you have made any changes to a request or response DTO, please update the snapshot.
 OpenAPI swagger snapshot update is a manual action, please run the following command to update.

 ```sh